 - Rewards Card: Be sure to sign up for your free rewards card.
-We will send you a 3% rebate on all your purchases twice a year.
-Rewards Gift Certificates are mailed the last week of January and July.
-We will also notify you of sales.
+We give an automatic 3% discount on all livestock.
 Each time you make a purchase let us scan your rewards card, or just give us your phone number and we will credit your account. - Our Fish Guarantee Policy: We will give 1⁄2 credit on any fish that dies within 14 days of purchase.
-Please save your receipt. - Aquarium Installation and Maintenance: We can provide complete installation and monthly maintenance at your home or office.
-Our service managers are Steve Zarod and Nick Evanchec.
+Please save your receipt.
+Or if you have an Elmer's Rewards Card, we can find your receipt with you last name or phone number. - Aquarium Installation and Maintenance: We can provide complete installation at your home or office.
+We also offer aquarium maintenance services for freshwater aquariums within 30 minutes drive from our store.
 Elmer's Aquarium Service Department is now the longest established aquarium service department in Western Pennsylvania.
-We currently service over 200 aquarium throughout Western Pennsylvania.
+We currently service over 200 aquariums throughout Western Pennsylvania.